icme/cme258/class/class5/class5.md

 * [Stan](http://mc-stan.org/)
 * Various scientific applications (physics, chemistry, ...)

 Eigen isn't perfect: its algorithms under the hood are not all state-of-the-art (but are still good), but it can still be very fast, particularly for small matrices.
-It is a nice compromise between the low-level control you can have in BLAS/LAPACK, and ease of programming.
+It is a nice compromise between the low-level control you can have with C++, and ease of programming.

 # Getting Started